project2051/docker-workshop/README.md

 ## ***Best setup***

 You will have two virtual machines (you can use any virtualziation you want).
 This can get messy :smile:

+You can easily set up your environment on VirtualBox with Vagrant.
+Just install it on your local machine, enter the `setup` directory and follow the instructions.

 ### First one
   * just linux (kernel >=3.8) and Docker installed